Spinal schwannoma and renal cell carcinoma

 There is a partially imaged complex predominantly T2 hyperintense mass in the superior pole of the right kidney measuring 4.3 x 3.1 cm.

-The differential diagnosis for the intradural extramedullary mass at L1/2 is meningioma, nerve sheath tumour and myxopapillary ependymoma.
+The differential diagnosis for the intradural extramedullary mass at L1/2 is meningioma, nerve sheath tumor and myxopapillary ependymoma.
 This results in cauda equina compression.

 Incompletely imaged right renal mass is highly suspicious for RCC.
 Taking this into account, the possibility of a dural metastasis is raised although considered far less likely.